aksakalli/jekyll-doc-theme/_docs/rest/advanced-rest.md

 - Set HTTP headers
 - Control the overall look of HTTP Response, if required.

-To use it, simply make the your JAX-RS methods return `Response`.
+To use it, simply make the your JAX-RS methods return the above mentioned `Response`.
+A working example can always be seen and downloaded from [GitHub](https://github.com/javaee-cool/rest-basic-tutorial).

 ## Basic Response example